neerajshdev/auth_api/markdown/3_compile_protos.md

 You can select one of the services and methods and send a request to the server to test the service it will return the unimplemented error because we haven't implemented the service yet.

-There are also other tools available to test the gRPC service like BloomRPC, grpcurl, grpcui, grpc-web, etc. You can use any of these tools to test the gRPC service.
+Other tools like BloomRPC, grpcurl, grpcui, grpc-web, etc. can also be used to test the gRPC service.
+You can use any of these tools to test the gRPC service.
+But these tools are not in the scope of this series.

 ## Conclusion